richardbenstead/ebaz4205/README.md

 # ebaz4205
-Projects using ebaz4205 Zynq board
+Projects using a ebaz4205 Zynq Arm/FPGA board